EagleoutIce/tikzpingus/README.md

 Not all gadgets and wing positions work together.
 While I try to get as many of them working as possible, selecting two different styles of glasses or hats probably looks weird, no matter what code I add.
 Nonetheless, there is code implemented to deal with a lot of interactions (e.g., items in different wings, multiple items on the hat, ...), and there are several options to cope with them yourself if the need arises.
-Oh, and by the way, when options are named with `left` and `right` they are always from the penguin-perspective.
+Oh, and by the way, when options are named with `left` and `right` they are always from the penguin perspective.
 <br />

 <div style="text-align:center">